 Newland is a tiny town located in the state of North Carolina.
 With a population of 719 people and just one neighborhood, Newland is the 442nd largest community in North Carolina.

-Unlike some towns, Newland isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Newland are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Newland is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Newland is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Newland who work in maintenance occupations (14.63%), office and administrative support (13.27%), and sales jobs (12.93%).

 One of the benefits of Newland is that there is very little traffic.
 The average commute to work is 18.36 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Newland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Newland doesn't have a public transportation system that people use for their commute.

 The per capita income in Newland in 2022 was $24,987, which is lower middle income relative to North Carolina and the nation.
 This equates to an annual income of $99,948 for a family of four.
 However, Newland contains both very wealthy and poor people as well.